Anglican Watch

 Really?

-Are we going to see Turner reach out to the woman hurt by Turner’s behavior?
+Are we going to see Turner reach out to the woman hurt by Turner’s adultery?

 Will we see Turner take responsibility for her refusal to testify in the litigation between Anglican Watch editor Eric Bonetti and perjuring priest Bob Malm, the former rector of the church?